-- than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1.
-In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Full-time Full-time Less Than First-time Undergrad Full-time First-year (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 251 1,186 81 O Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$14,880 \$19,199 \$7,855 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 29 120 4 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$32,316 \$47,143 \$19,355
+Undergrad Number of students in line a who had no financial need and who were awarded institutional N non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 294 1,099 85 O Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$16,238 \$17,145 \$9,393 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 35 126 3 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$35,336 \$47,055 \$5,251

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include:

-- 2020 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020. - · Only loans made to students who borrowed while enrolled at your institution. - · Co-signed loans.
+- 2022 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022.

-Exclude
+- Only loans made to students who borrowed while enrolled at your institution.

+- · Co-signed loans.

+- Exclude:

-- Students who transferred in. - · Money borrowed at other institutions. - · Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
-Exclude students who transferred into your institution.
+- Students who transferred in.

+- · Money borrowed at other institutions.

+- Parent loans

+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- Any aid related to the CARE Act or unique the COVID-19 pandemic.
-H5 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.

-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+- H4 Provide the number of students in the 2022 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022.
+Exclude students who transferred into your institution. - H5 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed. - The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

+Average per-

+undergraduat

+Percent of the e-borrower

+Number in the class (defined cumulative

+class (defined above) who principal

+in H4 above) borrowed borrowed

+who borrowed from the types from the types

+from the types of loans of loans

+of loans specified in specified in

+specified in the first the first

+the first column column

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) , Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-359 47% \$32,352 E Federal loan programs: Federal Perkins, Federal Stafford Subsidized and 3 Unsubsidized.
+S ource/Type of Loan column (nearest 1%) (nearest \$1)

+A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+337 47% \$28,962

+E Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
+329 46% \$20,517

+C Institutional loan programs.
+78 11% \$14,695

-347 45% \$23,814 (Institutional loan programs.
-77 10% \$13,394 s) State loan programs.
-0 0% \$0 E Private student loans made by a bank or lender.
-85 11% \$27,288
+0 State loan programs.
+0 0% \$0

+E Private student loans made by a bank or lender.
+32 5% \$58,245